Big Bear Lake this Winter; Planning the Trip That Fits Your Travel Style.

 For Groups & Retreats: Reset, Wellness, Renewal or Team Building .

-- World-class retreats centered around art, wellness, and nature with socially oriented amenities providing opportunities to foster connections or maintain solitude, your choice.
+- Retreats centered around art, wellness, and nature with socially oriented amenities providing opportunities to foster connections or maintain solitude, your choice.

-- Private estates with community rooms and massive fireplaces which serve as headquarters for group gatherings.
+- Accommodations with community rooms and massive fireplaces which serve as headquarters for group gatherings.

-- Split activities: some ski, others explore The Village, a spa, or lakeside dining.

-- Group dining: private chef dinner at your estate (book through a VIP concierge) or live music venues.

-- Night programming: hot tub gatherings, fire pit conversations, game nights, live entertainment.
+- Night programming such as fire pit conversations, dinners together prepped by a chef so you don’t have to cook, game nights, or live entertainment.

+- Activities: Split mornings by skill level across different resorts, regroup for mountaintop lunch, scatter for afternoon adventures (slopes, spa, or Village exploring), then gather for evening rituals.

 For Non-Skiers (And what if there is no snow?)